ILR VISA UK

 • Evidence of cohabitation for at least 2 years before applying

-You must demonstrate that you have adequate accommodation in the UK.
-Accepted documents include:
+You must show you have accommodation in the UK, which can be supported by:

 • Tenancy agreement